What Personal Information We Collect

 San Ramon, CA, 94583

-Canary has committed to refer unresolved privacy complaints under the EU-US and Swiss-US Privacy Shield Principles to JAMS, an independent recourse mechanism provider located in the United States.
+Canary has committed to refer unresolved privacy complaints under the EU-US Privacy Shield Principles to JAMS, an independent recourse mechanism provider located in the United States.
 If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact or visit www.jamsadr.com/file-an-eu-us-privacy-shield-claim for more information or to file a complaint.
 The services of JAMS are provided at no cost to you.

 Our commitments under the Privacy Shield are subject to the investigatory and enforcement powers of the United States Federal Trade Commission.